Getting Started Guide with ARGOS-LABS RPA+ plugin

 - There is a setup widzard page, “Choose Install Location”.

-- Just click the Next>button to use default location if you have any special reason.
+Next>button to use default location if you have any special reason.

 - There is a setup widzard page, “Installation Options”.